Management

 Product innovation

-SEO Product Managers should identify opportunities before they become tickets.
-This means:
+SEO Product Managers should identify opportunities before they become tickets:

 Programmatic opportunities: Identifying new page types or content structures that address user intent at scale.
 Where can templated, data-driven pages serve queries that currently lack good answers?